monk-io/docs/docs/develop/readiness-and-dependency-checks.md

 ```

 `code` - is the place where we will put our Arrow script to check readiness,
-`period` - specifies how often (in seconds) Monk will perform this check,
+`period` - specifies how often (in seconds) MonkOS will perform this check,
-`initialDelay` - initial delay (in seconds) before Monk will start checking application health,
+`initialDelay` - initial delay (in seconds) before MonkOS will start checking application health,
-`attempts` - specifies how many times (max) to perform this check until Monk decides that application
+`attempts` - specifies how many times (max) to perform this check until MonkOS decides that application
 didn't start properly, default is 10.

 ### Example